martineastwood/penaltyblog/docs/changelog/index.rst

 - Updated `FlowGroup.explain` method to optionally show pre- and post-optimization plans
 - Added `Flow.with_schema` for schema validation and type casting
 - Updated `Flow.collect` to expose optional progress bars
+- Added `Flow.show` for visualizing plans using tabulate

 Documentation Improvements
 ----------------------------